MongoPipe/mongopipe-core/README.md

 ```
 **NOTE**:
 * Internally a proxy store delegator is created for each @Store annotated interface and for each @PipelineRun annotation will execute the corresponding DB stored pipeline.
 * The `@Store` class annotation is mandatory.
-The `@PipelineRun` annotation is optional and if missing will be defaulted to the method name.
+The `@PipelineRun` annotation is optional and if missing the pipeline id will be defaulted to the method name.
 * For **generic running** usages like the ones in the Intro section, meaning **no** need for pipeline stores(`@Store` annotated), you can use the
    `Pipelines.getRunner().run` method.
 More here: [Generic creation and running](#dynamic-creation-and-running-with-criterias)
    **You can use this behind a REST api to generically create and run pipelines**. <br>